Cognigy/Documentation/docs/en/docs/ai/resources/deploy/snapshots.md

 The following three scenarios show how Virtual Agents should be deployed into production.
 The concepts make use of the fact that an Agent in Cognigy.AI is like a project in other software products.

 ### Using a single Virtual Agent
-The Snapshot concept allows your to make your Virtual Agents available through Endpoints while you are already working on the next version of your Virtual Agent.
+The Snapshot concept allows you to make your Virtual Agents available through Endpoints while you are already working on the next version of your Virtual Agent.
 This scenario is the simplest of all, but also quite elegant.
 Let's assume that you have a Virtual Agent called "Order Bot" for your restaurant.

 **People developing** the bot would simply create Flows, Lexicons, Intents and all other Resources as usual.
 Eventually you have reached a state that you want to publish to your customers.
 A new Snapshots needs to be created.
 You don't have to prepare a downloadable package for the Snapshot as we won't download and upload it to a different place - all will remain in the current Virtual Agents project.